haakools/accent-changer/README.md

  2. Concatenate all the indian voices X and the American voices Y in the same order.
 Pair them as X,Y = batch_data for model

 ###  Dataset
-Get the dataset accentdb_extender.tar.gz from accent_db and put it into the dataset folder.
+Get the dataset accentdb_extender.tar.gz from https://accentdb.org/#dataset and put it into the dataset folder.
 `harvard_senteces.txt` is the file containing what the transcripts contains.

 Need to create tf dataset loaded.
 Tfrecord??